 Right, I’m story-telling.

-The final partnership that stood out was Singapore’s transport, food delivery and payment company Grab teaming up with Chubb to launch Travel Cover.
+The final startup partnerships that stood out was Singapore’s transport, food delivery and payment company Grab teaming up with Chubb to launch Travel Cover.

 The product is an on-demand travel insurance that Grab users (of which there are 36m!) can purchase within the app, distributed by GrabInsure Insurance Agency, Grab Financial Group’s insurance platform.